poole/hyde/_posts/2015-12-12-firebase-templating-and-queries.md

 ---

 <div class="message">
-  Recently my team and I have been using <a href="https://www.firebase.com/">Firebase</a>as the data storage solution for a teaching platform we are developing.
+  Recently my team and I have been using <a href="https://www.firebase.com/">Firebase</a> as the data storage solution for a teaching platform we are developing.
 This post will discuss the pitfalls found in the way we tried to structure our data and the eventual shallow approach that we landed on.
 </div>